Skip to main content

 Manually verify a session token

-Verifying a Clerk session manually is useful when you want to verify a session in a non-HTTP context, or if you would like total control over the verification process.
-With the solution above, Clerk middleware makes the minimum necessary requests to the Clerk Backend API.
-With this solution, you must be mindful of API rate limits.
+Manually verifying a Clerk session is useful when you want to verify a session in a non-HTTP context, or when you want full control over the verification process.
+Verifying a session token requires providing a JSON Web Key.
+With the solution above, Clerk middleware fetches the JSON Web Key once and automatically caches it for you, so it makes the minimum necessary requests to the Clerk Backend API.

 Clerk Go SDK provides a set of functions for decoding and verifying JWTs, as well as fetching JSON Web Keys.
 It is recommended to cache your JSON Web Key and invalidate the cache only when a replacement key is generated.